MscmpSystInstance (mscmp_syst_instance v0.1.0)

 While this function will remove an Application Context record from the system and prevent any new Instances of the Application from including the deleted Context, existing Instance Contexts based on the Application Context are not currently cleaned up by this function.
 Any clean-up of existing Instance Context data and of associated database roles and verification of extended clean-up activities is therefore the responsibility of the caller.

-On successful delete of the record, a success tuple is returned to the caller ({:ok, :deleted}).
-If the requested record is not found in the database, the returned value is {:ok, :not_found}.
-Any other outcome is returned via an error tuple.
+On successful delete of the record, a value of :ok is returned.
+If the record is not found or other errors occur, an error tuple is returned.

 Parameters